On Poisson transforms of differential forms on real hyperbolic spaces: Introduction

-As an immediate consequence of Theorem \ref{thmA} we obtain when $q=p$ and $i\lambda=\rho-p$ (the harmonic case) a characterization of co-closed harmonic $p$-forms, see Corollary \ref{corr-harm}.
-Furthermore, in the case where $p=0$, we recover the classical fact that the Poisson transform is an isometric isomorphism from $L^r(\partial\mathbb H^n)$ onto the Hardy-harmonic space on $\mathbb H^n$ (see \cite{stoll}).
+As an immediate consequence of the main theorem, we obtain a characterization of coclosed harmonic $p$-forms via the Poisson transform, corresponding to the following description: generic $p$, $q=p$ and $i \lambda=\rho-p$ (see Corollary \ref{corr-harm}).
+Moreover, if we additionally assume $p=0$, we recover the well-known result that the Poisson transform is an isometric isomorphism from $L^r\left(\extp^p \partial {H}^n(\mathbb R)\right)$ onto a Hardy-harmonic space on ${H}^n(\mathbb R)$ (see \cite{stoll}).

-Our strategy in proving Theorem \ref{thmA} is to begin with the case $r=2$.
-The most difficult part is to prove the sufficiency condition.
-Let us give a short outline of this proof.
-Let $F\in\mathcal{E}^{2}_{q,\lambda}(G/K ; \tau_p)$, then we show the existence of a functional $T$ on $ C^\infty(G/P; \sigma_{q,\overline \lambda})$ such that $F=\widetilde{\mathcal P_{q,\lambda}^p}(T)$ \footnote{The parameter $\lambda$ in Yang \cite{Yan} corresponds in our notation to $i\lambda$.} (Proposition \ref{lamma-funct}).
-To prove that $T$ is indeed in $L^2$ we need to establish the asymptotic behavior of certain Eisenstein type integrals (see \autoref{esti}, \autoref{Eisen}).
-To this end we prove a Fatou-type theorem (Theorem \ref{Fatou}),